 Marshall University College of Education and Professional Development

 The timing of this book could not be more pertinent to educators around the globe.
 Professors and teachers are scrambling to put their classes online because of the Coronavirus.
 The need for implementing collaborative technology into their curriculum is urgent.
-Although the concepts and tools in From Curiosity to Deep Learning could be used by all educators, it is a resource manual to help K-5 teachers and library media specialists design class and individual projects that foster collaborative learning The Personal Digital Inquiry (PDI) concepts of reading, discussing, collaborating, and reflecting are not new, nor limited to the elementary grades.
+Although the concepts and tools in From Curiosity to Deep Learning could be used by all educators, it is a resource manual to help K-5 teachers and library media specialists design class and individual projects that foster collaborative learning with ready-made guides for technology-enhanced lesson plans.

+The Personal Digital Inquiry (PDI) concepts of reading, discussing, collaborating, and reflecting are not new, nor limited to the elementary grades.
 Coiro mentions that Seneca, a Roman philosopher, taught these methods.
 However, Coiro, Dobler, and Pelekis spell out in detail how to integrate these concepts into a K-5 classroom by providing resources to inform teachers’ lesson plans, the digital devices and tools relevant for current classrooms, and figures and tables to illustrate each chapter’s concepts.

 Curiosity’s authors collectively have over 50 years of experience in education.
 Coiro, a 30-year veteran of the classroom and now a professor of reading and digital literacy at the University of Rhode Island, developed PDI.
 Dobler, a former library media specialist, now teaches information literacy and language arts at Emporia State University in Kansas.
 Pelekis, an elementary teacher in Scarsdale, New York, has been implementing PDI for over a decade.
-The co-authors define PDI, “Briefly, our vision of PDI is one that engages teachers and students in collaborative discussion, analysis, and reflection that leads to knowledge building, knowledge expression, and personal action” (p.
-11).

 Coiro and her compatriots believe students become engaged in their own learning when they are given “voice and choice” (p. x).
 These experts promote students’ “voice” by having teachers listen to their students’ answers.
 They foster “choice” by allowing the students’ questions to be studied more in depth during the school year; thereby shaping the class’ curriculum; and choosing what technology they may use in completing their assignments.

 From Curiosity to Deep Learning is textbook style, with chapter overviews and bulleted learning strategies at the beginning of each chapter.
-The chapters include Personal Digital Inquiry (PDI) lessons that contain three elements: Personal—The authors emphasize building relationships with students; Digital—They offer technological enhancements for each lesson; Inquiry—Students reflect and take action.
+Each chapter includes Personal Digital Inquiry (PDI) lessons that contain three elements: Personal—The authors emphasize building relationships with students; Digital—They offer technological enhancements for each lesson; Inquiry—Students reflect and take action.

 The text is divided into two parts.
 The chapters in Part I build an understanding of PDI layer by layer.
-It includes models of personal inquiry through analysis and reflection, and an explanation of the PDI triangle, which contains questions for teachers to use to foster student ownership and learning with intent (p.
-4).
+Here the authors present models of personal inquiry through analysis and reflection, and an explanation of the PDI triangle, which contains questions for teachers to use to foster student ownership and learning with intent.
 By “learning with intent,” the authors mean “inquiry-based efforts are really geared toward moving students ever closer to becoming self-directed learners empowered to use their knowledge and turn it into action in ways that matter to them” (p.
 78).